 As our population ages we expect to see an increased need to provide support to older people, to ensure their homes are safe, accessible and comfortable to remain in.
-To address this we are part of the Lightbulb project, a housing service that helps coordinate and deliver joined up housing support services with local partners across Leicestershire.
-It helps people remain safe and keep well in their own homes by bringing together a range of practical housing support including the administration of disabled facilities grants for aids and adaptations.
+The Council is already part of an innovative housing service project called the Lightbulb project that helps people remain safe and keep well in their own homes.
+It brings together a range of practical housing support from different partners across Leicestershire, including the administration of disabled facilities grants for home aids and adaptations.

-There is a lack of homes in the Melton Borough that are accessible and adaptable, suitable to meet the needs of those with mobility difficulties, there is also a low level of wheelchair accessible housing, and we expect the need for them to increase as our population continues to age.
-By building new homes to be more accessible and adaptable we can help meet existing local needs as well as prevent creating pressures, costs and problems for the future.
+There is a lack of homes in the Melton Borough that are accessible or easily adaptable to meet the needs of people with mobility difficulties and there is also a low level of wheelchair accessible housing.
+The need for them both is expected to increase as our population continues to age.
+By building new homes to be more accessible and adaptable we can help better meet existing local needs as well as prevent creating pressures, costs, and problems for the future.